40. Baltic Cruise – 2015

 High on the list was the Jewish Museum.
 The museum explained that Jews began arriving in Copenhagen in the early 1600 by the invitation of the king.
 He wanted the merchants, who were displaced by the Spanish and Portuguese inquisition.

-However, Jews were only allowed certain professions and not allowed to own land.
-This was standard in most of Europe.
+However, Jews were only allowed certain professions and were not allowed to own land.
 In 1814, the king gave Jews full Danish rights.
 They now had the freedom to go to university, own land and they became assimilated.

 During WWII, Denmark stood out among nations in protecting their Jews.
-99% of the Danish Jews made it through the war eventhough Denmark was occupied from April 9, 1940.
+99% of the Danish Jews made it through the war even though Denmark was occupied from April 9, 1940.
 At first the Jews were left alone.
 But the Danes knew that it would not last and they made back-up plans for their Jews.
-They set up escape routes all along the sea facing Sweden, which was a neutral country, and obviously had an arrangement with Sweden to accept the Jews if it became necessary.
+They set up escape routes all along the sea facing Sweden, which was a neutral country.
+Obviously they had an arrangement with Sweden to accept the Jews if it became necessary.
 When on October 1, 1943 word came out that the Jews were to be rounded up, the Rabbis alerted the Jewish population and 7,742 escaped to Sweden, 472 were captured and 103 died.

 The story of the escape to Sweden has been told in various films.
 The boats used were mostly little fishing boats.
 The escapees were put under cover in the fish hold.
 Some captains did the trip multiple times.
 At least one captain stayed in Sweden when he learned that the Nazi’s were suspicious of him.
 Each captain was taking a huge risk doing this.
 But the Danes rose to the task.